Poor workers bear the brunt of India's heatwave

 There are no laws in India that prevent outdoor activity when temperatures breach a certain level, unlike in some Middle-Eastern countries, Somvanshi said.

-(Reporting by Sunil Kataria in New Delhi; writing by Shilpa Jamkhandikar; editing by Neil Fullick.)
+(Reporting by Sunil Kataria in New Delhi; writing by Shilpa Jamkhandikar; editing by Neil Fullick and Bradley Perrett)

 ((shilpa.jamkhandikar@thomsonreuters.com;))